huy-pm/gmat-errorlog-popup/GMAT-HERO/README-QUANT-SCRAPING.md

 - Added special handling for Katex elements within answer choice labels
 - Improved extraction of mathematical notation from answer choices
 - Verified fix with the specific case that was causing issues

+### Fix for Question Formatting in Auto-Scraping (v1.3)
+- Resolved issue where questions were being extracted as raw HTML with Katex elements instead of clean text with LaTeX notation
+- Applied the same processing logic used in the manual extraction script to convert Katex HTML to LaTeX format
+- Questions now properly display mathematical expressions as `$n$`, `$n>1$`, etc. instead of raw HTML
+- Maintains consistency between manual and automated extraction formats

 The fix ensures that when the bookmarklet encounters answer choices with Katex mathematical expressions, it properly extracts the underlying LaTeX notation and formats it correctly for clipboard output.